 Let's debunk a myth: there is not a great discrepancy at a practical level between the two, the choice is mainly related to personal preferences and the productive tradition of the company that makes the coffee grinder.
 However, there are some differences, and it is useful to know them to understand how to choose a coffee grinder.

-In general, the conical mills are more suitable for very high consumption and perhaps more rarely incur blockage problems.
+In general, the conical burrs are more suitable for very high consumption and perhaps more rarely incur blockage problems.
 On the other hand, they have a higher price and their maintenance is more demanding, since replacing them is usually more complicated.
-It is also said that the conical mills, with the same engine, produce more, but this is a simplification that we cannot fully confirm.The flat millstones have a greater ease of maintenance and, unlike the past, they last as long as the conics, thanks to the use of materials other than steel, such as titanium, and special finishes such as Red Speed and Diamond Inside treatments, the latter has a cryogenic thermal process, patented by us, which provides the grinder with greater resistance to wear and therefore increases its durability.
+It is also said that the conical burrs, with the same engine, produce more, but this is a simplification that we cannot fully confirm.The flat burrs have a greater ease of maintenance and, unlike the past, they last as long as the conics, thanks to the use of materials other than steel, such as titanium, and special finishes such as Red Speed and Diamond Inside treatments, the latter has a cryogenic thermal process, patented by us, which provides the grinder with greater resistance to wear and therefore increases its durability.

 There are additional aspects to consider when questioning how to choose a coffee grinder.
 Ease of use is one of these.
 Not all baristas have the time or the interest to study complex interfaces, full of functions and requiring study and skills to be used.
 Simplicity is particularly important in all those products, which are still not widespread in specific reference markets, such as on demand in Italy.
 An immediate and intuitive approach helps to overcome the diffidence and immediately understand the new advantages and new possibilities.

 Eureka products are designed to produce the best quality grounds and meet the most refined needs, without complicating the life of the baristas.
-Among our latest innovations, for example, is the Easy Setting, a knob with a coloured label that allows you to adjust the distance of the millstones at a glance.
+Among our latest innovations, for example, is the Easy Setting, a knob with a coloured label that allows you to adjust the distance of the burrs at a glance.
 The precision of the regulation remains the same, but those who need to change the type of grind often can do it much faster.

 Even the materials matter a lot, to ensure durability, they must always be of quality.
 A plastic machine body necessarily lasts less than one made of metal.
 A practical example is found in the segment of smaller products; there are many grinders made of poor materials on the market, and the consequence is that, a short time from the purchase, the performance of the product easily begins to degrade.
 Relying on quality models is therefore often the best choice, regardless of the size of the grinder we choose.